addisoni/cmpe131_g4/README.md

 3. After saving, you will be redirected to the home page where you can view, delete, modify, or change the note's visibility to other users.

-4. To create another new note, click the "**Notes**" button on top and do the same thing as mentioned in step 2
+4. To create another new note, click the "**Notes**" tab on the menu bar and do the same thing as mentioned in step 2
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Adding different typefaces and font styles